jerrywbirnbaum/go-chess/README.md

 To run locally first install Docker Desktop https://www.docker.com/products/docker-desktop/

+Then create a .env file copied from .env.example

 Then start the docker containers from the main project directory: docker compose up --build